Close Menu

 Managing SaaS specifically is a relatively new practice among IT and software professionals.
 Salesforce, one of the earliest and most widely known examples of SaaS, was founded in 1998.
 Slack was founded more than a decade later in 2009.
 Microsoft didn’t offer its Office suite on a subscription basis until 2013.
 The body of guiding processes and documentation created over decades to guide software asset management practices have mostly not yet been developed for SaaS.

 Founded in 2016, Zylo documented the best practices its teams developed for SaaS management through hundreds of implementations of its SaaS management platform across various use cases.
-Zylo’s SaaS management methodology emphasizes transparency, flexible governance, and software value when considering SaaS use across an entire organization.
+Zylo’s SaaS management framework emphasizes three key pillars: inventory management, license management, and renewal management.
+It is founded on four tenets: complete visibility, license optimization, cost savings, and risk avoidance.

-• Discover and catalog your full Saas inventory
+• Continually discover and catalog your full Saas inventory using AI

 • Reduce application overlaps and redundancy